 Well, there’s one more quick thing…

-Now we’ve taken you through all the details of navigating the roads as an Uber driver, we hope you have a much clearer idea of what to expect in terms of hours to invest working as an independent contractor, expenses you bear, Uber’s insurance and liability policies and the kind of earnings you can make once you sign up, an easy process which can be carried out online or even on your mobile phone.
+Now we’ve taken you through all the details of navigating the roads as an Uber driver-partner, we hope you have a much clearer idea of what to expect in terms of hours to invest working as an independent contractor, expenses you bear, Uber’s insurance and liability policies and the kind of earnings you can make once you sign up, an easy process which can be carried out online or even on your mobile phone.

 Targeting peak-demand hours, such as late nights on weekends, is one of the fastest and smartest ways to start the following week with something substantial in the bank.

 If you have your own car, you hardly have to invest anything in this new business when you sign up to be a partner, as long as it meets the Uber vehicle requirements.

 Since launching in 2009, Uber has truly changed the face of most of our cities with its transport request app and made moving about a much more convenient and often safer, affair.

 Since they started offering these partnerships in 2012, they have also expanded the opportunities to hundreds of thousands of people.

 If you’re someone who loves driving and is looking to make extra money, signing up to be a partner with Uber, as a driver, is just a click away.